jstrait/wavefile/README.markdown

     Previously, a `Reader` instance could be constructed for a file like this, but `Reader#native_format#sub_audio_format_guid` would have an incorrect value, and sample data could not be read from the file.
 After this fix, this field will have the correct value, and if it is one of the supported values then sample data can be read.
 Any extra data at the end of the chunk extension will be ignored.

-    Implicit in this scenario is that the `"fmt "` chunk has a stated size large enough to fit the oversized extension.
+    Implicit in this scenario is that the `"fmt "` chunk has a stated size large enough to fit the oversized chunk extension.
 For cases where it doesn't, see the next bug fix below.

 * **Bug Fix:** More accurate message on the `InvalidFormatError` raised when reading a file whose `"fmt "` chunk extension is too large to fit in the chunk.